inband/spcor/4-services/3-configure-l3vpn/as64499-csr1-ebgp.md

-# configured L3VPN for AS64499 on CSR1
+# configure L3VPN for AS64499 on CSR1

 Create new vrf AS64499 - this vrf will be used for INTERNET routes and will connect to peers from other ASs.